pandeydhruv2001/Payment-Gateway-System/README.md

 # Parivartan : Payment Gateway System

 ## Description
-- This is a Web Development Project for The Sparks Foundation GRIP Internship of April 2023.
+- This is a Web Development Project developed under GRIP Internship Programme (April'23) by The Sparks Foundation.
 - This is a simple payment gateway system that allows users to make payments online using a credit or debit card.
 - The system is built using HTML, CSS, and JavaScript.